davidkassa/southwest-checkin-3/README.md

     export SMTP_PASSWORD='mypassword'

 These settings will be used in the application. `default_settings.py` will be used for the rest of the configuration like the database, SMTP email port, and debug settings.
 Override these appropriately.
 This style of configuration makes it easy to keep sensitive configuration seperate from the public repository and also makes it easy to deploy these settings to Heroku.
+Note: If you use Gmail's two factor authentication, you will need a Application Specific password, not your normal password.

 ## Web interface usage ##